SS Dzhurma: Famous passengers of this ship

-Misunderstandings

 Alleged 1933–34 incident

 In an account by David Dallin and Boris Nicolaevsky in their 1947 book Forced Labor in Soviet Russia, it was suggested that in the winter of 1933–34 the Dzhurma, ferrying 12,000 prisoners to Ambarchik, got trapped in the Arctic ice and was unable to move on until the spring.
 The story alleged that all prisoners died from frost and starvation with later versions indicating that surviving crew members may have resorted to cannibalism to survive.
 The story was propagated and widely accepted.
 If true, this would have been among the worst ship disasters of all time.

 In his book Stalin's Slave Ships, Martin Bollinger examined the evidence and found that the Dzhurma did not enter service in the Dalstroi until 1935 and was not big enough to hold 12,000 prisoners.
 Bollinger estimated that the ship, if overcrowded, would be able to hold up to 6,500 prisoners.
 In addition, there are no accounts that this ship, which was not strengthened for Arctic travel, made the journey north through the Bering Strait to Ambarchik.
 Thus the alleged event has been proven not to be true.
-He suggested this could possibly be the case of a mistaken identity involving the cargo ship Khabarovsk that, if it had been carrying passengers had already had opportunity to deposit them at Ambarchik, and was trapped by ice when returning from Ambarchik in the 1933–34 winter.
+He suggested this could possibly be the case of a mistaken identity involving the cargo ship Khabarovsk that, if it had been carrying passengers, had already deposited them at Ambarchik when it was trapped by ice during the 1933–34 winter.

 Shining path

-As per Soviet Union ideology, Soviet people used "shining path" to see "shining future" and to built "shining life".
+As per Soviet Union ideology, Soviet people used "shining path" to see "shining future" and to build "shining life".

 The Soviet musical-comedy film Shining path was filmed in 1940.

-The old ship Djurma was decommissioned in 1967.
+The old ship Dzhurma was decommissioned in 1967.
 The premier of the film Chief of Chukotka (1966–67) by Vladimir Valutsky and V. Viktorov was in the USSR on 17 of April, 1967.
 In this film the main hero says about "shining life", to see beginning of the film.